10 Customer Engagement Metrics Every SaaS Should Track To Measure Engagement

 - are you converting trial users to paying customers at a lower rate than the industry benchmarks?

-You can’t be in multiple places at the same time, optimizing engagement at each stage at the same time (unless you have a huge product marketing team).
+You can’t be in multiple places simultaneously, optimizing engagement at each stage simultaneously (unless you have a huge product marketing team).
 Conversion rates will tell you where your funnel is leaking and can determine your product marketing strategy.

 LTV to CAC ratio